Skip to Content

 DAY 2: The Islands of Venice

-One of the highlights of any trip to Venice is a day trip to the islands of Venice, Murano and Burano.
+One of the highlights of any trip to Venice is a day trip to the islands of Venice, Murano, and Burano.
 These islands, just a short boat or water bus ride away from Venice, are very different from each other.

 Murano is famous all around the world for its glassmaking tradition.
 You can see how this colorful glass is made, and bring home a souvenir.
 Burano, my favorite island, is famous for its brightly colored houses – impossible to go there and not take a million pictures!
-There is also a third island, Torcello, that is less popular then the main two, although many tours include a quick stop there too.

 To visit these island, you can take the water bus and stroll around each island on your own, or you can opt for a (quite affordable) guided tour to learn more about their history and traditions.

-By night, Venetian nightlife happens around Campo Santa Margherita, next to one of the city’s universities, as well as in bar and restaurants.
 If you’re down to spend some cash, a night tour on a gondola is also a very valid option (40-minute gondola tours are 80€ by day and 100€ by night for 35 minutes).

 Days 7 to 9: The Dolomites

 Next to cities and lakes, northern Italy shows its best with its mountains, the Dolomites.
 Part of the eastern Alps in northern Italy and marking the border between Italy and Austria, these natural beauties are another UNESCO heritage site.
-They’are also a top destination for hikers, mountain bikers, and skiers from all over the world.
+They’re also a top destination for hikers, mountain bikers, and skiers from all over the world.

 ALPE DI SIUSI